Toro is like the 1980s – big shoulder pads, teased hair, and flashy energy that seems to be chemically enhanced. […]Keep Reading

 Alvar was born and raised in the village of El Pego near the southern boundary of DO Toro.
 His family had tended vineyards in the village for generations, but Alvar didn’t stay in Toro to learn his trade; instead, he fell in with a pair of vinous rebels working in the Sierra de Gredos – Fernando Garcia and Dani Landi.
 While working as the cellar master for Fernando at Bodega Marañones, he began acquiring vineyards of his own in and around his native DO, splitting his time between the Gredos and Toro.

-His first vineyard was inherited from his family in the village of El Pego in 2008.
-This site, called Aciano in honor of his grandfather, totals 3 ha of mainly Tempranillo at an elevation of 710m and planted on a unique terroir for the DO – sand.
-This sandy soil is resistant to phylloxera which is why these ungrafted vines, planted in 1919, have survived to this day.
+Alvar’s first vineyard was inherited from his family in the village of El Pego in 2008.
+This site, called Aciano in honor of his grandfather, totals 3 ha of mainly Tempranillo at an elevation of 710m and is planted on a unique terroir for the DO – sand.
+This sandy soil is resistant to phylloxera, which is why these ungrafted vines, planted in 1919, have survived to this day.
 Since taking over this site, Alvar has farmed it organically, waiting until 2011 to make his first vintage.